frederic-perez/AmE-dictionary/data/dictionary.md

 __keep (up) (one’s) end of the bargain__ _idiom_ To do as was promised in an agreement or bargain; to carry through with what one agreed to do.
 Also worded as “keep one’s end of the bargain up.”
 __keep a close eye on (someone or something)__ _idiom_ To monitor someone or something closely. _Keep a close eye on this pot so that the soup doesn’t boil over._
 __keep a cool head__ _idiom_ To maintain a calm demeanor and think clearly in a difficult, stressful, or troubling situation.
+__keep a lid on (something)__ _idiom_ __1__ To keep the level of something from increasing drastically or beyond what is undesirable or dangerous. _They were one of the few countries in the EU able to keep a lid on unemployment during the recession._ __2__ To not allow something to become known to other people; to keep something a secret or classified. _No one else knows about it yet, so keep a lid on it for now._
 __keep a sharp lookout (for something or someone)__ _idiom_ To remain vigilant or carefully watchful (for something or someone).
 __keep above water__ _idiom_ :two::hammer: _This is keeping myself above water._
 __keep an eye peeled (for something or someone)__ _idiom_ To remain vigilant or carefully watchful (for something or someone).